Aminsed/cuLOF/docs/INSTALL.md

 ### Option 1: Using pip

-The simplest way to install is using pip, which will automatically build the package:
+The simplest way to install from source is using pip:

 ```bash
 pip install git+https://github.com/Aminsed/cuLOF.git